GeorgePaps/GenArt/Aut2021/README.md

 ## Week 2 - 13/09/2021 - 19/09/2021

-One frame of the generative piece of week 2 with different parameters follow.
+One frame of the generative piece of week 2 follows.

 ![Third Image](/Aut2021/Week2/thin.jpg)